 Helmond

 When you want to live in a city which is cheaper than Eindhoven, you can look to buy a house here.
-There are a lot of facilities here like a theatre, library, train station.
-In the last years, there are a lot of new houses built, and the good news is that they are cheaper than the houses in Eindhoven.
-When you travel a lot for work, you may notice that there is not a highway to Eindhoven.
+Helmond has more than 96.500 inhabitants.
+And, with that, there are many facilities there like a theatre, library, hospital, and train station.
+In the past few years, many new houses are built there.
+And the good news is that they are cheaper than the houses in Eindhoven.
+When you travel a lot for work, you may notice that a highway to Eindhoven is missing.
 That is a disadvantage.

 Conclusion about villages around Eindhoven

 Every village has its own identity.
-If you want to live in a village, visit them all!
-Also, you can ask other expats what their experiences are in living there.
-The people of some villages may be more open for internationals than others.
+If you want to stay in a village, visit them all!
+They all have their character.
+Also, you can ask about other expats’ experiences of living there.
+The people of some villages may be more open to internationals than others.
 And, there are quite a few villages with good facilities.
 Good luck with choosing!